kenwaldek/python/csv/README.md

 python csv examples

-writing to an csv file and gui
+writing to an csv file and gui and reading from an csv file